Umm Kulthum: Remembrance

-In January 2019, at the Winter in Tantora festival in Al-'Ula, a live concert was performed for the first time with her "appearing as a hologram with accompaniment by an orchestra and bedecked in flowing, full-length gowns as she had when debuting in the 1920s."
-Hologram concerts featuring her have been organized also by the Egyptian Minister of Culture Inas Abde-Dayem in the Cairo Opera and the Dubai Opera.
-A private museum was established for her in 1998.
+Hologram concerts featuring her have been organized by the former Egyptian Minister of Culture Inas Abde-Dayem in the Cairo Opera House.
+A live concert was performed at the Winter in Tantora festival in Al-'Ula with her "appearing as a hologram with accompaniment by an orchestra and bedecked in flowing, full-length gowns as she had when debuting in the 1920s."